Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 This module is designed to be used by the DM, and will bring the PC from 1st level to 3rd level through milestone leveling.
 It's important that the player understands that the first two levels in D&D are generally very weak and this is why in this adventure, they will level up quite rapidly.
 This will not be the case in the following adventures in this series, as leveling up to 4th level and onward will require completing bigger arcs.

+***3rd level variant.** The Player might want to start at 3rd level.
+This is perfectly fine, and there are balance adjustments where necessary.*

 ## Character Building
 The PC should start at 1st level, and their background should contain a reason for them to have inherited a manor that has been neglected and abandoned over the years.
 It was once a beautiful place, but is now a sad reminder of what was.
 Whatever the background of the PC is, it should include the following part.